Pycord-Development/pycord/docs/quickstart.rst

 1. The first line remains unchanged.
 2. Next, we create an instance of :class:`Bot`.
 This is different from :class:`Client`, as it supports slash command creation and other features, while inheriting all the features of :class:`Client`.
 3. We then use the :meth:`Bot.slash_command` decorator to register a new slash command.
-The first keyword-argument, ``name``, sets the command's name to ``hello``.
    The ``guild_ids`` attribute contains a list of guilds where this command will be active.
    If you omit it, the command will be globally available, and may take up to an hour to register.
 4. Afterwards, we trigger a response to the slash command in the form of a text reply.
 Please note that all slash commands must have some form of response, otherwise they will fail.
 6. Finally, we, once again, run the bot with our login token.